balenaltd/handbook/Flowdock.md

 * #incident or #reliability sends an email to Front’s D/Reliability inbox
 * #processfail, #processincident or #process sends an email to Front’s /Process inbox and will be discussed at the Process Call.

+For a hint on supported hashtags, you can ask [Hubot](https://github.com/balena-io/hubot-as-mainbot) in a thread (e.g.):

+    Hubot, show me your hashtags

 Please keep in mind that the message that contains the hashtag should have all the info of the incident.
 Sterile hashtags with up-arrows won’t work.

 ## Your first message